Nikolay-Lysenko/sinethesizer/README.md

-frequency | Frequency of sound (in Hz) or note (like A4); some timbres may ignore it volume | Relative volume of the most loud piece of event location | Position of sound source; a float between -1 and 1 where -1 stands for left channel only and 1 stands for right channel only
+frequency | Frequency of sound (in Hz) or note (like A4); some timbres may ignore it volume | Relative volume of the most loud piece of event location | Position of sound source; a float between -1 and 1 where -1 stands for left channel only and 1 stands for right channel only effects | List of effects in JSON; each record must have field "name" with registered effect name and, optionally, parameters of the effect; left this field blank if no effects are needed

 After all preparations are done, synthesizer can be launched:
 ```